 ● Use the current terminal in fullscreen.

-mRemoteNG is the best open-sourced best system administration tool with multiple protocols support.
-It can work as one of the best alternatives to PuTTY for Windows 8.1 and 10. mRemoteNG’s main focus is to provide support for multiple protocols and the best user interface for an SSH client under one software. mRemoteNG has support for tabbed sessions.
+mRemoteNG is the best open-sourced system administration tool with multiple protocols support. mRemoteNG’s main focus is to provide support for multiple protocols and the excellent user interface for an SSH client under one software. mRemoteNG has support for tabbed sessions.
 Some of the different protocols supported by mRemoteNG are:

 ● Remote Desktop (RDP)